|

 Noah 600 + 599 = 1647 th yr

-results in the death of Methuselah in the 1649th year,
+results in the Flood occurring in the 1647th year,

-'begot' or 'father of' found in Genesis should be rendered
+terms 'begot' or 'father of' found in Genesis should be

-'fathered'.
-The reference is to when the child is born!
+rendered 'fathered'.
+The reference is to when the child

-This suggests that year counts are also entirely counted
+This suggests that additional year counts are entirely

 NB: Otherwise any mixing of birthday approach and the